 A one-page promotion of a program or initiative in a visual format.
-Ads do not need to be tied directly to any article featured in the issue.
+Ads do not need to be tied directly to any article featured in the issue and can announce an event, FHWA milestone, new program offering, or future article.